bahrus/litter-g/README.md

 and does the following:

-1)  Adds properties latitude, longitude to the div DOM element (no input property is added)
+1)  Adds properties latitude, longitude to the div DOM element.
+Updates to either of those properties also cause
 2)  Applies the rendering function any time any of those properties change (with a little debouncing)